thisiskushal31/blog/src/content/markdown/ai-shift-left-security-part3.md

-# From Bottleneck to Accelerator: 2025 AI Security Trends & Future (Part 3)
+# From Bottleneck to Accelerator: 2025-2026 AI Security Trends - What Happened & What's Next (Part 3)

-**TLDR:** The future of AI security is here.
-Google's official predictions, emerging threats, and the tools that will define 2025.
+**TLDR:** Looking back at 2025 and ahead to 2026.
+What actually happened in AI security this year, new trends emerging for 2026, and what will continue to be critical.
 Everything you need to stay ahead of the curve.

 *This is Part 3 of a 3-part series.
 [Read Part 1: The Problem & Solution](https://thisiskushal31.github.io/blog/#/blog/ai-shift-left-security-part1) | [Read Part 2: Implementation & Tools](https://thisiskushal31.github.io/blog/#/blog/ai-shift-left-security-part2)*

-## 2024 Foundation: What We've Built
+## 2025 in Review: What Actually Happened

-Before we look ahead, let's acknowledge what we've accomplished.
-2024 was the year AI security went mainstream, and the numbers are impressive:
+As we close out 2025, let's look at what actually happened in AI security this year.
+The predictions were right about some things, and we saw some unexpected developments:

 **The Milestones That Matter:**
 - **Autonomous AI Agents:** Gartner predicts 15% of daily work decisions will be made by AI agents by 2028 (up from 0% in 2024)